DP-Image: Differential Privacy for Image Data in Feature Space: Experiments

 \subsubsection{Utility}

-Table \ref{tab:utility} compares the utilities of the proposed DP-Image with some traditional perturbation methods when they have approximately the same ISS.
-As ArcFace and Microsoft API perform a bit differently (especially the Microsoft API seems to be more sensitive to Gaussian blur).
-We try to keep the ISS of ArcFace identical.
-It shows that the proposed DP-Image mechanism can best preserve the perceptual meanings of the image (lowest FID).
-Also, it has averagely the lowest noises ($l_2$ norm).
-On the other hand, the DP-Image method does not have the best performances in the sense of $ALD_{\infty}$ and SSIM, as these two metrics are evaluated on the pixel domain.
+Table \ref{tab: Compare} compares the utilities of the proposed DP-Image with several traditional perturbation methods when they have approximately the same ISS.
+As ArcFace and Microsoft API perform a bit differently, we use both privacy metrics on these methods.
+We try to keep the ISS of ArcFace (i.e. $0.31$) and Microsoft API (i.e. $50$) at a similar level.
+It shows that the proposed DP-Image mechanism can well preserve the perceptual visualization of the image (lowest FID).
+On the other hand, the DP-Image method yields a similar performance in the sense of $l_{2}, ALD_{\infty}$ and SSIM, as these metrics are evaluated on the pixel domain.